O72/Random-scripts/Active-information-gathering/README.md

-Active_info.py is a simple script that does active information gathering using nmap.
+A simple script that does active information gathering using nmap.